 It is not Justice Hayne’s job to answer the question of how to provide boards with the right information, in the right form, having the right level of analysis through a robust process, procedure and control system in order to make defensible decisions.
 That is the job of the board assisted by governance experts, particularly those governance experts with demonstrated expertise in making this happen.

-Effective Governance (eG), part of the HopgoodGanim Advisory Group, the pre-eminent provider of governance services in Australia, has demonstrated this expertise over the last 21 years working with listed entities, public and private companies, family owned businesses, not-for-profits and charities, government entities and APRA-regulated entities to develop high performance boards.
+At Effective Governance we are the pre-eminent provider of governance services in Australia, has demonstrated this expertise over the last 21 years working with listed entities, public and private companies, family owned businesses, not-for-profits and charities, government entities and APRA-regulated entities to develop high performance boards.

 So, how do boards ensure they are receiving the quality information required to make the defensible decisions consumers, stakeholders, shareholders, governments and regulators expect?
 Robust processes, procedures and controls developed and implemented by skilled executives and overseen by high performing and skilled directors are fundamental to capturing the information.
 However, without the right information provided in board papers, presented in a clear and understandable way, aligned with organisational strategy and complying with board expectations and policy the information does not reach the quality and standard required to make defensible decisions.